5 tips to communicate dry subjects

 Procurement isn’t the only area within an organisation that suffers in this way.
 Health and Safety is another one.

 A few years ago I came across an award-winning H&S video for Tesco staff, which featured the intrepid cartoon character, Kill Spill.
 Tesco realised that they needed to do something about the huge number of accidents in their stores caused by people slipping or tripping.
-They created a video to get 5 key points across to staff in a quick, humorous and memorable way.
+They created a video with an animated character to get 5 key points across to staff in a quick, humorous and memorable way.
 And it worked.

 Current context

-I believe that the organisations and institutions which survive our current global difficulties will be the ones that think creatively.
+Many believe that the organisations and institutions which survive our current global difficulties will be the ones that think creatively.
 They will assess all their activities against criteria which deliver genuine added value in difficult times.
 Purchasing goods and services compliantly and sustainably may not seem like exciting innovation, but for many organisations it will mark a level of change.

 5 tips for dry subjects